Updated Pitching Thoughts (Copy)

 • Cleaning the club face should be done often and with a wet towel - don't use a tee

-• The primary role of grooves is to disperse moisture and matter from between the face and the ball, not generate spin
+• The primary role of grooves is to disperse moisture and matter from between the face and the ball and NOT generate spin

 • The optimal technique is primarily based around managing the club to ground interaction